MPA-SE/My_tutorials/PRACTICE/JAVASCRIPT/README.md

 Also all the css elements with hyphens in between, will be written in camel casing in js.
 You can as well create HTMl elements, append things and even remove - with just .remove - from the DOM (Document Object Model).
 Just use .innerHTL
 $0 will show you the last thing you worked on. then you can assign it a new value and start working with it from henceforth as that value.

+Types

+A brief note on what is called types in JavaScript.
+We've danced the idea already and I want to make it a little more concrete for you.
+Strings, booleans, objects, arrays, numbers, these are different types of types (lol).
+JavaScript is a language where you don't have to concern yourself a lot with types since it doesn't strictly enforce them (other languages do) but in this problem you are definitely going to have to deal with it.

+Whatever you put into the DOM and whatever you get out it are going to strings, every time.
+If I do:
+10

+const num = 10;

+const div = document.querySelector(".number-target"); // the div right above this block

+console.log(num, typeof num); // this is a number here

+div.innerText = num;

+console.log(div.innerText, typeof div.innerText); // it's a string here

+10 "number"

+"10" "string"

+undefined

+Since you're doing math here, you'll need the numbers to actually be of the number type.
+Otherwise you'll get "5" + "5" = "55".
+There's a function called parseInt(string) that will turn a string of a number ("5") to a number (5).

+You'll also see that we used the typeof operator. typeof tells whatever the type of the thing that comes right after it is.
+This is useful to quickly see what's happening in your code.
+Be careful because typeof is not always useful, but it is useful for telling numbers and strings apart.

 # CONTINUED IN THE .js and .html
 N.B: There are certain key interview questions for junior devs like: Event delegation or event bubbling, context.